abisop/nuttx-docs/en/components/filesystem/pseudofs.md

 In fact, it is more correct to say that NuttX file systems do not support special files at all.

-NuttX does, however, support Linux-like special
-<span class="title-ref">device node</span>, character driver, and block
-driver files (as well as NuttX-specific mountpoint, named semaphore, message queue, and shared memory special files).
-However, these are not special files in sense that the term special files is used in a POSIX
-environment: In NuttX these special files may
-<span class="title-ref">only</span> be created in the root pseudo-file
+NuttX does, however, support Linux-like special [device node]{.title-ref}, character driver, and block driver files (as well as NuttX-specific mountpoint, named semaphore, message queue, and shared memory special files).
+However, these are not special files in sense that the term special files is used in a POSIX environment: In NuttX these special files may [only]{.title-ref} be created in the root pseudo-file system.
-system.
 For the case of device nodes, see [Device Nodes](https://cwiki.apache.org/confluence/display/NUTTX/Device+Nodes) for further information.

-In NuttX, the underlying principle is that all
-<span class="title-ref">named resources</span> appear as special files
-in the root pseudo-file system and are managed by the VFS.
+In NuttX, the underlying principle is that all [named resources]{.title-ref} appear as special files in the root pseudo-file system and are managed by the VFS.

 ### Mounted Volumes